D-X-Y/AutoDL-Projects/README.md

-# Nueral Architecture Search (NAS)
+# Neural Architecture Search (NAS)

-This project contains the following neural architecture search algorithms, implemented in [PyTorch](http://pytorch.org).
+This project contains the following neural architecture search (NAS) algorithms, implemented in [PyTorch](http://pytorch.org).
 More NAS resources can be found in [Awesome-NAS](https://github.com/D-X-Y/Awesome-NAS).

 - NAS-Bench-102: Extending the Scope of Reproducible Neural Architecture Search, ICLR 2020